Frequently Asked Questions

 -

 It depends.
 For any chronic issue, please give CranioSacral Therapy at least 3-5 sessions to see if it will be an effective treatment for you.
 Many people notice some changes after one visit, but CST works with your body to stimulate your own self-healing process.
 This means that it may take some time for long-standing symptoms to resolve.
-Once symptoms have subsided, many people enjoy coming in just because it is so relaxing.
+Once symptoms have subsided, many people enjoy coming in because it is so relaxing, and it is a great way to maintain balance while surrounded by the daily stresses of life.

 -